Arison Arts Foundation

 How does Arison Arts Foundation spend its money?

 Arison Arts Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Arison Arts Foundation tax-deductible?